-- i) That the following qualifications or equivalent experience be considered normal for positions as Technical staff in schools; - (1) Laboratory Assistant no formal qualification (this is a training position).
+That the following qualifications or equivalent experience be considered normal for positions as Technical staff in schools;

-(2) Laboratory Technician

-passes in at least 4 VCE science subjects or a certificate IV in a relevant discipline or equivalent other training or experience.
+- i) Laboratory Assistant - No formal qualification (this is a training position). - ii) Laboratory Technician - Passes in at least 4 VCE science subjects; or a certificate IV in a relevant discipline; or equivalent other training or experience. - iii) Senior Laboratory technician - Diploma of Applied Science or at least 4 VCE science subjects and extensive experience, or a certificate IV in a relevant discipline and extensive experience - iv) Laboratory manager - At least a Diploma of Applied Science and extensive relevant experience; preferably in an educational environment.

-(3) Senior Laboratory Technician

-a Diploma of Applied Science or equivalent or a Cert.
-IV with significant experience or extensive experience in a related field.

-(4) Laboratory manager

-at least a Diploma of Applied Science and extensive relevant

-experience preferably in an educational environment.